andrea-prearo/SwiftExamples/SmoothScrolling/Server/README.md

 2. Start the server: ```npm start```
 3. You can test the server by visiting: [http://localhost:3000](http://localhost:3000)

+# Webservice
+You can see a running instance of this webservice in action at: [http://aqueous-temple-22443.herokuapp.com/users](http://aqueous-temple-22443.herokuapp.com/users).

 # Credits
 - Sample Users created with [faker.js](https://github.com/marak/faker.js)